Teens think Google is cooler than Apple (says Google survey)

 They're fickle beings, their excitement being incited by seemingly 10 different things a day.

-Yet a new survey (PDF) of more than 1,100 US teens aged 13-17 insists that these beings have some definitive feelings about certain brands.
+Yet a new study (PDF) insists that teens have some definitive feelings about certain brands.

 One result that stood out for me was that Google is apparently cooler than Apple.
-This stood out because the survey was commissioned by, well, Google.
+This stood out because the study was presented by, well, Google.

+(Google commissioned three surveys to compile its insights.
+The surveys polled US teens ages 13-17 as well as US millennials ages 18-25 between May 2016 and July 2016.)

 Indeed, there are only two brands that are cooler than Google, if you believe these figures: Netflix and, right at the top, YouTube.
 Which is owned by, oh, Google.